 The pawpaw is a tasty and unusual fruit.
-But the fruits are rarely sold in stores, so if there are no wild trees in your area, the only way to get the fruit is usually to grow it yourself.
+However, the fruits are rarely sold in stores, so if there are no wild trees in your area, the only way to get the fruit is usually to grow it yourself.
 Propagating pawpaw cuttings is often thought of one way to accomplish this.
-But can you root pawpaws this way?
+Can you root pawpaws this way?

 Pawpaw Cutting Propagation